DorisWarren/soma-kombucha/README.md

 #### Author _**Doris Warren**_

 ## Description
 _Soma Kombucha Taproom is considered one of the most healthiest drinks around!
-This weeks objectives are to use creat a web application using REACT library.
+Would you like to order some booch?
+Objectives for this weeks Independent project is to create a web application using REACT library._

 ## Setup/Installation Requirements
+* _Clone this repository grom Github_

-* _Run `git clone ` in your terminal of choice_
+* _Run `git clone` in your terminal of choice_
+* _$ cd `soma-kombucha`_
-* _Navigate to where you put the folder inside your terminal and run `npm install`_
+* _Navigate to the folder inside your terminal and run `npm install`_
 * _After the install is complete you can run `npm run start` to see a live version of the website._